Click

 quotes:

-1. This is a charming alternative to the all-too-common "A rolling
+a charming alternative to the all-too-common "A rolling

 stone gathers no moss."